• raise the profile of prehistoric grave goods in Scottish archaeology

 Importantly, despite the huge importance of grave goods in understanding our prehistoric past, there have few opportunities up until now for volunteers to help out with grave goods research.
 We are trying to change this.

-Since April 2021, the Boundary Objects project has:
+Since it started in April 2021, the Boundary Objects project has:

 1. Hosted workshops with heritage professionals, community groups, and other stakeholders in order to establish needs, reflect on action and co-create best practice documents for finds-related volunteering and data flow